LaurentMazare/ocaml-dataframe/README.md

   ...).
 - Functional api with immutable dataframes.
 - Use applicative for filtering dataframes and for map like operations.
-- Read/write from csv with automated type detection (TODO).
+- Read/write from csv with automated type detection.
 - Maybe support join ?
 (TODO)